-All cats can become infected with hookworms, but cats at the highest risk are those that go outdoors, cats housed in close quarters with large numbers or other cats (like in animal shelters or breeding catteries), and cats kept in areas with poor sanitation.
+All cats can become infected with hookworms, but the cats at the highest risk are those that go outdoors, are housed in close quarters with large numbers or other cats (like in animal shelters or breeding catteries), or are kept in areas with poor sanitation.
 Kittens can become infected during nursing through their mother’s milk if the mom cat has hookworms.

 Hookworms In Cats Symptoms